TascoGitGud/Global-Superstore-Sales-Performance-Analysis/README.md

   <img src="Images/Page_3.png" width="100%">
 </p>

-📌 **Analysis 3:** -- keyfinding

-- **Observation:** Tables has good revenue (~0.76M), but it actually has a negative profit - meaning the company is losing money on this product.
-On the other side, Paper and Labels don't show up in the top revenue list, but they have the highest profit margins (24.24% and 20.45%).
-These products are profitable but not getting much attention.
-Also, the table shows that APAC and EU make up most of the sales for almost every product category.

-- **Recommendation:**
-  - 🔴 **Review pricing and cost for Tables.** A product that's losing money needs urgent attention - check if it's because of high discounts, high shipping cost, or low selling price.
-  - 🟡 **Promote Paper and Labels more.** These products are very profitable but don't sell as much - giving them more marketing or better placement could help increase overall profit.
-  - 🟢 **Try selling high-margin products (like Paper, Labels) in weaker markets** like EMEA or Africa to see if it helps improve their numbers too.
+**📦 Key Findings:**

+- Tables generates substantial revenue (approximately 0.76M) but operates at a loss with negative profit
+- Paper and Labels have the highest profit margins (24.24% and 20.45% respectively) but contribute less to total revenue
+- APAC and EU account for the majority of sales across nearly all product categories
+- High-margin products like Paper and Labels are underutilized compared to their profit potential

 ---

 ## 🔎 Final Conclusion & Recommendations

-📍 Key Takeaways:
+**💡 Recommendations:**

-✔️ **Best expansion candidates: Canada & LATAM.** Canada has the highest profit margin (26.62%) but is currently the smallest market - this means there's a lot of room to grow without hurting efficiency.
-LATAM is the second-best pick: it has solid Revenue growth and a more stable AOV compared to EMEA or Africa.
-These two markets give the best balance of "low risk + good return" for expansion.
+✔️ **Best expansion candidates: Canada & LATAM.** Canada demonstrates the highest profit margin at 26.62% while remaining the smallest market, indicating significant growth potential without sacrificing efficiency.
+LATAM presents the second-best opportunity with solid revenue growth and more consistent average order values compared to EMEA or Africa.
+These markets offer the optimal balance of low risk and strong returns for expansion.

-✔️ **Recommended product-market pairing for expansion.** When entering or growing in Canada and LATAM, prioritize high-margin sub-categories like Paper and Labels instead of pushing the same products as APAC/EU.
-Pairing an efficient market with efficient products gives the best chance of strong margins from day one.
+✔️ **Pair expansion strategy with high-margin products.** When expanding into Canada and LATAM, prioritize sub-categories with strong margins such as Paper and Labels rather than focusing on high-volume products from established markets.
+This approach combines efficient market positioning with efficient products to establish strong profitability from the start.

-✔️ **Fix EMEA before expanding it further.** EMEA has the lowest profit margin and highest return rate among major markets, with unstable AOV year to year.
-Expanding here now would just scale up existing problems - it needs an operational fix first, not more investment.
+✔️ **Resolve EMEA operational challenges before further expansion.** EMEA currently shows the lowest profit margins and highest return rates among major markets, with volatile average order values.
+Scaling investment in this market without addressing these issues would amplify existing problems rather than drive growth.

-✔️ **Watch the return rate before it affects future growth.** The return rate has been rising every year since 2012.
-If this isn't addressed, it could slow down profit growth even if revenue keeps increasing - especially as the company expands into new markets.
+✔️ **Address increasing return rates to protect future growth.** The return rate has risen consistently since 2012, which threatens profit growth even as revenue increases.
+This issue becomes more critical as the company expands into new markets.

-✔️ **Clean up the product portfolio before scaling.** Tables is currently losing money and should not be part of any expansion plan until its pricing/cost issue is fixed.
-Meanwhile, Paper and Labels are underused high-margin products that should be the face of any new market push.
+✔️ **Stabilize the product portfolio before scaling operations.** Tables currently operates unprofitably and should be excluded from expansion plans until its cost and pricing challenges are resolved.
+Meanwhile, high-margin products like Paper and Labels should be positioned as growth drivers in new market entries.

 ---